lander0s/ping-tunnel/README.md

     ]
 }
 ```
-Replace the field *network_interface* with the interface you want the forwarder to listen for pings.
+Replace the field *network_interface* with the interface you want your client to listen for pings.
 In the same folder run the program ```./ping-tunnel``` (you need to run it as root/administrator)

 Once you have both facets up and running, you can use your forwarder address/ports as if they were your destination address/port, since the TCP conections will be forwarded